-At 31st March 2014 the Council's borrowing for General Fund purposes will total £2.0 million.
-This will be made up of four loans from the Public Works Loan Board (PWLB) as shown in the table at 4.0.
+At 31st March 2016 the Council's borrowing for General Fund purposes will total £1.0 million.
+This will be made up of two loans from the Public Works Loan Board (PWLB) as shown in the table at 4.0.

 Despite the recent revisions to the "Right to Buy" scheme, the Council is still not in receipt of large sums of capital funds as a result of the sale of assets (Housing or General Fund).
 Because of this, it would generally be usual for debt to increase in line with the proposals within the capital programme.
 However, in the last few years, because the Council has had reasonable cash balances invested it has not been necessary to increase external borrowing.
 These balances relate to a number of different items such as grants and external contributions received in advance of expenditure, reserves and provisions and simple cash flow.
+However by the end of 2015/16 these cash reserves have been fully utilised with short-term borrowing taken to cover the shortfall.

-For 2014/15, because a large part of the capital programme relates to a \pounds 10m spend (including ancillary costs such as survey and planning fees) on new leisure facilities it will be necessary to increase borrowing by the same amount to finance this project.
-Advice will be sought from the Council's external treasury advisors on the profile of the borrowing done.
+In 2016/17, the final financing of the Council's new leisure development will take place.
+This has been a substantial development of facilities costing £10 million and it will be necessary to increase borrowing by £5 million to finance this project (the remainder has been funded by internal borrowing).
 It is intended that a new loan be sought from the PWLB to cover this.
-The maturity of this loan will be coterminous with the useful life of the new leisure facilities (35 years).
+The majority of this loan will be coterminous with the life of the new leisure contract (40 years).